ryukamish/dot/README.md

 - (DONE) Figure out why in `Artix Linux` in the `openrc` init system, vim does not show ascii characters and the above directory structure does not show the beautiful lines in in `Artix Linux` edition of vim.
 - (DONE) Add a `README` to the new directories and explain about them.
 - (DONE) Remove the need to run credential store cache commnad and implement to the [config](./git/config) file.
-- Update README.md file in directories.
+- (DONE) Update README.md file in directories.

 Legal
 -----